-- To contribute to keeping the study programmes top-of-mind with the target group and creating brand preference for the IT University. - To contribute to making the target group aware of the wide range of subjects offered (from design and ethnography over hard core coding to business studies). - To contribute to making the target group familiar with the USPs of the relevant study programmes (e.g. a good study environment, a good physical setting, a high degree of employability of Masters of Science in IT and good international opportunities). - To contribute to making the target group familiar with the USPs of the study programmes (e.g. you become part of the youngest and smallest university in Denmark, a modern, ground-breaking educational institution you become part of an institution saturated with the yes-we-can attitude and you yourself become such a person who can make a difference). - To contribute to changing the perception of IT to something broader and more complex than 'a subject for geeks', 'pure computer science' or 'mainly for people with a tech fetish' - To ensure that the study programmes are marketed as being reliable and academically sound.
+- To contribute to keeping the study programmes top-of-mind with the target group and creating brand preference for the IT University. - To contribute to making the target group aware of the wide range of subjects offered (from design and ethnography over hard core coding to business studies). - To contribute to making the target group familiar with the USPs of the relevant study programmes (e.g. a good study environment, a good physical setting, a high degree of employability of Masters of Science in IT and good international opportunities). - To contribute to making the target group familiar with the USPs of the study programmes (e.g. you become part of the youngest and smallest university in Denmark, a modern, ground-breaking educational institution you become part of an institution saturated with the yes-we-can attitude and you yourself become such a person who can make a difference). - To contribute to changing the perception of IT to something broader and more complex than 'a subject for geeks', 'pure computer science' or 'mainly for people with a tech fetish'.
+E.g. marketing should contribute to increasing the number of female applicants. - To ensure that the study programmes are marketed as being reliable and academically sound.

-OVERALL STRATEGIC DIRECTION AND PRIORITY AREAS DURING THE STRATEGY PERIOD
+SUB-BRAND POSITIONING AND PRIORITY AREAS DURING THE STRATEGY PERIOD